What Is a Listing Agent and Do You Need One to Sell Your Home?

 “Rules, laws, and ethics are different than what truly happens in the marketplace,” Heuser says.
 “You could really be doing your seller a disservice if you are a weak agent and you tell them to discount that commission, but the other sellers in the same area are offering higher commissions.”

-How to find a good listing agent
+How to find the right listing agent for you

 Whether you find a listing agent through HomeLight or another means, such as a friend or relative’s referral, you’ll want to ask certain questions: